 Like reading an amazing autobiography, I identified with the people of God’s Word.
 I could see myself…

-- taking a bite of the apple in the Garden.
+- taking a bite of the fruit from the Tree of Knowledge of Good & Evil in the Garden.

 - depressed like Sarah.